sshleifer/charactr/README.md

 - clone this repo
 - python chat_to_csv.py
 - Data will be in msg.csv
-- Plots will be in fig1.png and fig2.png
+- Static Plots will be in fig1.png and fig2.png
+- To see, hoverable D3 plot: open imsg_stats/index.html in Firefox.
 ###TODO
+- Group Chats
-- D3
+- More Plots
-- Join AddressBook
+- CrossFilter
-- Make Nice charts
+- NLP